11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Ourika Valley

 Embark on an enchanting excursion from Marrakech to the picturesque Ourika Valley in the Atlas Mountains.
 Departing Marrakech, journey through lush countryside, passing traditional Berber villages and terraced fields.
 Arrive in the Ourika Valley, where the azure waters of the Ourika River meander through verdant landscapes framed by majestic peaks.
-Explore the valley's vibrant markets, where artisans showcase crafts, from colorful textiles to handcrafted pottery.
+Explore the valley's vibrant markets, where artisans showcase crafts ranging from colorful textiles to handcrafted pottery.
 Hike to the Setti Fatma waterfalls, cascading down rocky cliffs amid stunning natural scenery.
 Along the way, encounter friendly locals and immerse yourself in Berber culture, learning about their traditions and way of life.
 Indulge in a traditional Moroccan meal at a riverside restaurant, savoring the region's flavors.
 Whether you seek adventure or relaxation, a day trip to the Ourika Valley promises unforgettable experiences amidst breathtaking beauty.

 3 hours Admission ticket included